rus0000/jsinheritance/README.md

 console.log(donald.quack === TalkingDuck.prototype.quack); // true, method found by prototype chain
 console.log(donald instanceof TalkingDuck); // true
 console.log(donald instanceof Duck); // true
+console.log(donald.name); // "Donald", reading own property
 ```

 ![alt JavaScript classical OOP](./images/oop.png "JavaScript classical OOP")

 Prototype chain of `donald` is `donald -> TalkingDuck.prototype -> Duck.prototype -> Object.prototype`. `Function.prototype` does not taking part in this chain, since `donald` is not a function.
+`name` is own property of `donald`, though it is created with `Duck` constructor.
+This is because `Duck` constructor is invoked with `Duck.call(this, name)`, where `this` points to newly created object inside `TalkingDuck` constructor and then passed down as an invocation context to `Duck` constructor.
+See [MDN call() reference](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Function/call)

 ## Prototype pollution
 Prototype pollution is changing properties of objects in a prototype chain, affecting all other existing instances.